-Saying that people should look for reputable dog breeders is one thing, but actually trying to find local dog breeders that truly care for their animals can be a challenge.
+Saying that people should look for reputable dog breeders is one thing, but trying to find local dog breeders who truly care for their animals can be challenging.

-The American Kennel Club is a reputable website that provides a good amount of information regarding dog breeders in the U.S. They don’t endorse, license or recommend breeders, but their database here will likely list a breeder in your local vicinity.
+The American Kennel Club (AKC) is a reputable website that provides a good amount of information regarding dog breeders in the U.S. They don’t endorse, license, or recommend breeders, but their database here will likely list a breeder in your local vicinity.

 Another great resource is the Pup Quest website.
 It’s run by licensed veterinarians and has a somewhat large database of reputable dog breeders in the U.S. They also have a lot of useful information on avoiding puppy mills and how to find local dog breeders in your own area by yourself.